Codegen attributes

 The #[app] attribute, used on functions, tells move-to-ts to include a particular function in the App interface generated.
 It allows you to call arbitrary move functions from TypeScript.

-Example (taken from lending tutorial):
+Example (taken from lending tutorialarrow-up-right):

 When the #[app] attribute is applied on global_get_user_limits, the following interface is exposed from the App interface: